siriscmv/moodle-lms/README.md

 - A Website that shows new assignments without having to autthenticate
 - Uses Web notifications to notify you of new assignments & changes to existing assignments
+- It also scrapes and stores course files (pdf/ppts).
+However, these require authentication (at cloudflare level) to view

 ## Self Hosting